43rd Guards Rifle Division: Formation

 Maj.
-Gen. Yan Yanovich Veikin remained in command of the division after redesignation.
+Gen. Jānis Veikins (Yan Yanovich Veikin) remained in command of the division after redesignation.
 As was the case with most newly designated Guards divisions, the 201st had been somewhat reduced in strength in the assaults that earned it its new status.
 It was noted as having 9,453 personnel, close to establishment for that period of the war, but had only 5,713 rifles and carbines, 65 heavy machine guns, 197 light machine guns, 1,202 submachine guns, 18 120 mm and 85 82 mm mortars, 212 antitank rifles, 8 122 mm howitzers, 29 45 mm antitank guns, 135 trucks, and, most unusually, no 76 mm guns at all.
-The 44th Guards Antiaircraft Battery was also without weapons until March, 1943.
+The 44th Guards Antiaircraft Battery was also without weapons until March 1943.

 Battle of Demyansk

 Soviet positions at Demyansk, spring 1943.
 The 43rd Guards was near Penno in the 27th Army, north of the entrance to the Ramushevo corridor.

-In mid-October Marshal S. K. Timoshenko, the STAVKA coordinator for the Northwestern Front's operations, began planning another offensive to cut the German corridor; in part this was intended as a diversion from the upcoming Operation Mars.
+In mid-October, Marshal S. K. Timoshenko, the STAVKA coordinator for the Northwestern Front's operations, began planning another offensive to cut the German corridor; in part, this was intended as a diversion from the upcoming Operation Mars.
 The attack was to involve the 11th Army from the north and the 1st Shock Army from the south, to commence on October 22.
 However, as with Mars, this operation was postponed several times, mainly due to adverse weather.
-When the operation finally began on the night of November 23/24 the 11th Army consisted of ten rifle divisions, including the 43rd Guards, plus five rifle brigades, one tank brigade and three battalions, and 26 artillery regiments.
+When the operation finally began on the night of November 23/24, the 11th Army consisted of ten rifle divisions, including the 43rd Guards, plus five rifle brigades, one tank brigade, three battalions, and 26 artillery regiments.
 It faced elements of the 8th Jäger, 290th and 81st Infantry Divisions, giving it an advantage of about 3:1 in infantry and 5:1 in armor, although the rough and roadless terrain and miserable weather hampered supplies and negated much of the numerical advantage.